An interactive audio-visual immersive space

 The ‘Immersive Lab’ is a media space that integrates panoramic video, surround audio with full touch interaction where the entire screen serves as touch surface.
-The ‘Immersive Lab’ provides a platform for a catalogue of artistic works that are specifically tailored to the unique situation that this configuration offers.
-These works articulate the relationship between immersive media and direct interaction.
-It functions both as a space for experimental learning and creation and as a permanent audiovisual installation for the general public, showing finished pieces in a self-explanatory way.
+The ‘Immersive Lab’ provides a platform for a catalogue of artistic works that are specifically tailored to the unique situation this configuration offers.
+The pieces articulate the relationship between immersive media and direct interaction.
+It functions both as a space for experimental learning and creation and as a permanent audio-visual installation for the general public, showing finished pieces in a self-explanatory way.

-This installation as a platform is the fruit of several years of investigation, artistic creation, serving for research projects, workshops and residencies.
+This installation as a platform is the fruit of several years of investigation and artistic creation.
 The term Immersion is used in a broader sense.
 Apart from spatial envelopment by image and sound, additional levels of immersions are generated for the visitors: they enter into a dedicated physical space, direct tactile interaction on the panoramic surface enhances their personal engagement, and finally within the shared space arise group behaviour and social interactions.
 Such an extended form of immersion provides a multi-faceted experience.